what is black water rafting all about

 Do I need to book in advance?

-With a maximum of 8 people per tour on the Black Abyss and 12 people per tour on the Black Labyrinth, it’s advisable to book as far in advance as you can to avoid disappointment, especially during the summer season.
+With a maximum of 8 people per tour on the Black Abyss and 12 people per tour on the Black Labyrinth, booking as far in advance as possible to avoid disappointment, especially during the summer season is advisable.
 Tours can be booked online here.

 What do I need to bring and wear?

 All the caving equipment you’ll need, a helmet with a headlight and a thick wetsuit with rubber boots, is provided upon arrival, so all you need to bring is yourself, swimwear and a towel.
-The cave water temperature sits around 10 to 14 degrees year-round, so it’s also advisable to get a travel-sized shower gel for the hot showers waiting for you once you leave the cave and some warm clothes to put on afterwards.
+The cave water temperature sits around 10 to 14 degrees year-round, so getting a travel-sized shower gel for the hot showers waiting for you once you leave the cave and some warm clothes to put on afterwards is also advisable.

 How long should I spend in Waitomo?